ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/api-reference/extending-filtering.md

 ## The Context

-As the visitor and the field handlers are singletons, a context object is passed along with the traversion of input objects.
+As the visitor and the field handlers are singletons, a context object is passed along with the traversal of input objects.
 Field handlers can push data on this context, to make it available for other handlers further down in the tree.

 The context contains `Types`, `Operations`, `Errors` and `Scopes`.
 It is very provider-specific what data you need to store in the context.
 In the case of the `IQueryable` provider, it also contains `RuntimeTypes` and knows if the source is `InMemory` or a database call.

 With `Scopes` it is possible to add multiple logical layers to a context.
-In the case of `IQuerable` this is needed, whenever a new closure starts
+In the case of `IQueryable` this is needed, whenever a new closure starts

 ```csharp
 //          /------------------------ SCOPE 1 -----------------------------\